-One of the critical things that every SQL Server formatting tool should have is to be able to visually preview how the SQL code looks like after adding some formatting options.
+One of the critical things that every SQL layout tool should have is to be able to visually preview how the SQL code looks like after adding some options.

-ApexSQL Refactor has SQL code formatting impact preview which shows a clear insight and view of the impact of any formatting option changes immediately when you make them.
-If you don’t like how it looks it can be easily changes and reverted without saving:
+ApexSQL Refactor has a SQL code format impact preview which shows a clear insight and view of the impact of any option changes immediately when you make them.
+If you don’t like how it looks it can be easily changed and reverted without saving:

-Setting the rules for capitalization of SQL keywords, data types, identifiers (Object names), system functions, variables is just one item in the set of the SQL formatting style.
+Setting the rules for capitalization of SQL keywords, data types, identifiers (Object names), system functions, variables is just one item in the set of the style.

-For all the above-mentioned things a SQL formatting tool needs to have options for settings these formatting rules.
+For all the above-mentioned things a Format tool tool needs to have options for settings these SQL query styling rules.

 ApexSQL Refactor has all these options to meet your requirements.
-More about SQL formatting options can be found from the links below:
+More about SQL formatter options can be found from the links below: